vapor/docs/3.0/docs/sqlite/getting-started.md

+!!! warning
+    SQLite 3.0 is still in beta.
+Some documentation may be missing or out of date.

 # Getting Started with SQLite

 [SQLite](https://www.sqlite.org/index.html) is a open-source, embedded database.
 Its simplistic nature makes it a great candiate for prototyping and testing.